How to Choose the Right Benchmark

 The BTS benchmark rule

-The BTS benchmark rule is simple:
+The benchmark rule is simple: